Breast abscess: Introduction

 Breast abscess: Symptoms

 Symptoms of a breast abscess include a breast lump, often located near the nipple.
 In some cases, the breast lump may be located in another area of the breast.
 The lump and nearby area is also painful, swollen, red, and inflamed and can feel hot to the touch.
-Other symptoms can include fever, nipple discharge, and swollen glands (swollen lymph nodes) under the armpit ...more symptoms »
+Other symptoms can include fever, nipple discharge, and swollen glands (swollen lymph nodes) under the armpit.
+Swollen lymph ...more symptoms »

 Breast abscess: Treatments

 The first step in treating breast abscesses is preventing their occurrence.
 Prevention includes maintaining good personal hygiene with frequent hand washing and washing the body with soap and water.
-It is important that women who are breastfeeding clean their nipples before and after each breastfeeding session and to promptly report any symptoms of mastitis or breast abscess to their ...more treatments »
+It is important that women who are breastfeeding clean their nipples before and after each breastfeeding session and to promptly report any symptoms of mastitis or breast abscess to ...more treatments »

 Breast abscess: Misdiagnosis